karel-jeffrey08/elevate-intern-task1/README.md

    - Saved the cleaned dataset as `Mall_Customers_Cleaned.xlsx` for subsequent analysis.

 ## Tools Used
-- Excel Sheet from WPS was used for all data cleaning and preprocessing steps.
+- Excel Sheet from WPS Office was used for all data cleaning and preprocessing steps.

 ## Outcome
 The dataset is now clean, consistent, and ready for further analysis or modeling tasks.